lino-framework/book/docs/specs/noi/working.rst

 Service Report
 ==============

-A service report (:class:`ServiceReport`) is a document which reports about the hours invested during a given date range.
+A **service report** is a document used in various discussions with a stakeholder.
+It reports about the working time invested during a given date range.

 It can be addressed to a recipient (a user) and in that case will consider only the tickets for which this user has specified interest.

+Database model: :class:`ServiceReport`.

 It currently contains two tables: